 Becoming a master athlete

 Plainly stated, you have to make it to a certain age to become a master athlete.
 It sounds cruel, but it is true.
-A Western lifestyle and diet are not likely to help you achieve that milestone.
-You cannot outrun, out-exercise, or medicate away a bad diet.
-Your lifestyle choices and your decisions around your diet, resistance exercise, balance exercise, and more lay out the appropriate foundation on which you can build your master athlete program.
+A typical Western lifestyle and diet will not likely help you achieve that milestone.
+You cannot outrun, out-exercise, or medicate away poor lifestyle choices.
+Your lifestyle choices and decisions around your diet, resistance exercise, balance exercise, and more lay the appropriate foundation for building your master athlete program.
 Your “metabolic health” matters … your metabolism affects every system in your body… including your muscles, tendons, and joints.

-Fad diets are the rage, but typically do not lead to sustained lifestyle changes.
+Fad diets are the rage but typically do not lead to sustained lifestyle changes.
 Eating real food, less of it, and getting enough fiber in your diet to support your gut is clearly advantageous.
-Despite the banter in certain social circles — monitoring your LDL, homocysteine, uric acid, ALT, and other basic biomarkers over time gives you a snapshot into how your dietary habits shape your risk for the development of chronic disease.
+Despite the banter in certain social circles, monitoring your LDL, homocysteine, uric acid, ALT, insulin, and other basic biomarkers over time gives you a snapshot of how your dietary habits shape your risk for developing chronic disease.

 The earlier in life that you focus on your diet and lifestyle, the more likely you are to have the ability to become a master athlete.